OPS-E2E-PPE/VBA-Docs/api/Word.rows.md

 ---
 title: Rows object (Word)
-ms.prod: word
 ms.assetid: cd83d0ef-f743-1886-54de-497017c5f542
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # Rows object (Word)

 A collection of **[Row](Word.Row.md)** objects that represent the table rows in the specified selection, range, or table.

 ## Remarks

 Use the **Rows** property to return the **Rows** collection.
 The following example centers rows in the first table in the active document between the left and right margins.

 ```vb
 ActiveDocument.Tables(1).Rows.Alignment = wdAlignRowCenter
 ```

 Use the **Add** method to add a row to a table.
 The following example inserts a row before the first row in the selection.